-Embark on an adventure tour of Nepal and India, from the rich wildlife of the Himalayan foothills, across the sacred River Ganges, to the birthplace of Buddha.
-Between Kathmandu and Delhi see the pilgrimage to the ghats of Varanasi, tip-toe through the most exciting places to visit in Delhi and visit the magnificent Taj Mahal of Agra.
-An adventure that will bring all your senses alive, this trip through Nepal and India is an incredible way to see the best of the region.
+Embark on an adventure through Nepal and India, from the rich wildlife of the Himalayan foothills, across to the sacred River Ganges, via the birthplace of Buddha.
+At key destinations between Kathmandu and Delhi witness pilgrims in Varanasi and visit the magnificent Taj Mahal of Agra.
+An adventure that will bring all your senses alive, this overland trip through Nepal and India is an incredible way to see the very best of the region.

-Fall in love with Nepal, prayer flags and spicy chai in stunning Kathmandu
+Fall in love with Nepal, prayer flags and stupas in stunning Kathmandu

 Discover how the Taj Mahal, one of the most recognisable buildings in the world, still has the power to surprise even the most experienced travellers